LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US023/03.design/Readme.md

-# US006 - Create a Task
+# US023 - As a GSM, I want to assign a Team to an entry in the Agenda

 ## 3. Design - User Story Realization